 By using AWS, the company has created a continuous deployment environment where each code push causes Rangespan’s full suite of tests to run in AWS.
 The company releases about 15 times a day.
 “We take advantage of spinning up new instances to test new ideas quickly,” Summerfield says.

-Christian Ricci, CTO describes how Rangespan will use AWS products over the next 12 months: “I expect to expand and further automate our use of Amazon EMR, introduce new hosts for scalability and redundancy using Amazon EC2, and increase the capacity of our Amazon RDS.
-I may be scaling up our MongoDB instances for Amazon EC2 as well, adding a data warehouse, and migrating some or all of the platform to a new geography.
-We’re also contemplating use of Amazon ElastiCache.”
+Summerfield describes how Rangespan will use AWS products over the next 12 months: “I expect to expand and further automate our use of Amazon EMR, introduce new hosts for scalability and redundancy using Amazon EC2, and increase the capacity of our Amazon RDS.
+I may be scaling up our MongoDB instances for Amazon EC2 as well, adding a data warehouse using Amazon Redshift, and migrating some or all of the platform to a new geography.
+We’re also contemplating use of Amazon DynamoDB.”

-"The reliability and scalability of AWS provide peace-of-mind, allowing us to focus on invention, not operations," concludes Christian.
+"The reliability and scalability of AWS provide peace of mind, allowing us to focus on invention, not operations," Summerfield concludes.

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.